szemenyeim/DynEnv/README.md

 - Obstacles: **[x, y, cos(angle), sin(angle), width, height]**
 - Pedestrians: **[x, y]**
 - Lanes: **[x1, y1, x2, y2, type]**

+Lane type is 0 for standard lanes, 1 for the middle lane and -1 for the edge of the road.

 If the observation is full state, the car's own position is returned in a separate list, identical to the Self entry below.